jmplonka/InventorLoader/README.md

 ### ACIS (`sat`) Native Import
 - Blending surfaces are not yet supported.
 - Helix surfaces are not yet supported for lines.
-- Interpolated curves and surfaces defined by laws are omitted if they don't have a BSpline data.
+- Interpolated curves and surfaces defined by laws are omitted if they don't have spline data.

 ### STEP Conversion Import
 STEP converts the ACIS data from SAT or IPT files.
 Therefore any limitation is inherited.